-Maximum Maturity: N/A

-Maximum Portfolio Exposure: 20%

-NAV Requirement: \$1.00

-- Credit Requirement: Top ranking or highest letter and numerical rating provided by at least two nationally recognized statistical rating organizations - Investment Advisor Alternative to Ratings: Registered with the SEC with not less than 5 years experience in investing securities as authorized by the Code, and with assets under management in excess of \$500 million - Fund Composition: Comprised of instruments in accordance with the California State Government Code
+- Maximum Maturity: N/A - Maximum Portfolio Exposure: 20% - NAV Requirement: \$1.00 - Credit Requirement: Top ranking or highest letter and numerical rating provided by at least two nationally recognized statistical rating organizations - Investment Advisor Alternative to Ratings: Registered with the SEC with not less than 5 years experience in investing securities as authorized by the Code, and with assets under management in excess of \$500 million - Fund Composition: Comprised of instruments in accordance with the California State Government Code

-14.14 State Investment Pool (Local Agency Investment Fund)
+15.14 State Investment Pool (Local Agency Investment Fund)

 A pooled investment fund overseen by the State Treasurer, which operates like a money market fund, but is for the exclusive benefit of governmental entities within the state.

-Maximum currently authorized by Local Agency Investment Fund (LAIF) is \$50 million, which is subject to change.
+Maximum currently authorized by Local Agency Investment Fund (LAIF) is \$65 million, which is subject to change.
 The LAIF is in trust in the custody of the State Treasurer.
 The City's right to withdraw its deposited monies from LAIF is not contingent upon the State's failure to adopt a State Budget.
-As of June 20, 2005, commercial paper of a limited liability corporation is a legal investment for LAIF, per Chapter 16, Statutes of 2005 (AB 279, Calderon).